yonch/memory-collector/docs/collection.md

 **The key aspects of our approach are:**

-- Collect per-process, per-core metrics at 1 millisecond granularity
+- Collect per-process, per-core metrics at 1 millisecond granularity to capture interference at a meaningful timescale
 - Collect per-process cache occupancy metrics at 1 millisecond granularity
 - Generate synchronized datasets for joint analysis
 - Implement in stages to manage complexity